 “Just so you understand the whole process, let me walk you through it.
 I don’t want you to have any doubt or confusion in your mind during this process.”

-Michael continued to tell me how the four inch needle would be pushed down into my spinal column around the base of my neck.
+Michael continued to tell me how the four-inch needle would be pushed down into my spinal column around the base of my neck.
 They would be unable to put me out for this procedure, as they not only needed me awake to monitor my vital signs, but it was also important for them to make sure none of my systems were damaged.
 With me being fully conscious, I could provide more feedback and control.
-In summary, I had to remain calm and coherent while they jammed a four inch needle into my spine and asked me questions.
+In summary, I had to remain calm and coherent while they jammed a four-inch needle into my spine and asked me questions.

 The whole time they were explaining this to me, my parents sat and listened.
 Periodically, I would take nonchalant glances towards my mother to see how she was holding up.
 Surprisingly, she was doing very well.
 Had I observed this more than twelve hours ago, before the sweet moment we had this morning, and the enjoyable time we had at lunch today, I would have said her demeanor was a result of my impending pain – comeuppances for my attitude towards her.